I like this one very much. It tastes fine and delicate.

 Each harvest season this rare tea offer flavors exceptional flavors of spring.
 Rich in amino acids, Anji offers a umami flavor unusual for a Chinese green.
 In the 1980s, in a bamboo forest above the Huang Pu River in the mountains of Zhejiang Province, this varietal, thought to be extinct, was re-discovered.
-With care and propagation, this cultivar has regained its place as a prized tea.
 Not widely sold outside China, it is an exceptional green tea.
 Given its process of manufacture, it is, in fact, a green tea despite the name "white".
 Research has found that this plant is rich in amino acids having almost twice the amount of other green teas.
-Harvest date: April 2021.
+Harvest date: April 2022.

 Lot Notes.
 AnJi White is one of a select group of teas that embody the aromas and flavors of the spring harvest.
 This lot's leaves are fresh and offer a robust green color indicating the bushes are healthy and mineral rich.
 The leaves are long, narrow & elegant, and open to look feathery and light.
 We look for the hint of yellow color in the cultivar's folded leaves.
 This lot was made with buds harvested in the second week of April.

 Tasting Notes.
 Prepared correctly, liquor is described as liquid silk.
 Vibrant green leaves; cup color is light apple green, with a very smooth mouth feel and rich 'umami' or savory flavor.
 Brewed, the flavors and texture of the liquor shows its high theanine content.